mulderp/mulderp.github.com/_posts/2014-12-04-book-review-python-for-finances.md

 tags: books, python, finance
 ---

-People who work with finances, work with spreadsheets.
+People who work in finance, work with spreadsheets.
 But spreadsheets have multiple problems:

 * Accessing spreadsheets from outside is hard.
 In data networks for example, it can be important to send a link or details of transactions to clients.
 In contrast to [HTTP](https://www.ietf.org/rfc/rfc2616.txt), "sending spreadsheets" is much harder for data sharing and collaboration.